online and phone support for parents

 Join a weekly text-based group chat

 Prefer to chat with other parents and carers?
 It can be helpful to share experiences, challenges and tips when supporting a young person's mental health.
 Each week, connect with others anonymously through an online, moderated text-based group chat.
-You can also join our special themed chats on the first Wednesday of each month.
+You can also join our special themed chats on the first Wednesday of each month during school terms.

-Join Adults Supporting Young People chats on Wednesdays, any time between 6:30pm - 9:45pm AEST (you don't need to stay for the full chat).
+Join Adults Supporting Young People chats on Wednesdays during school terms, any time between 6:30pm - 9:45pm AEST (you don't need to stay for the full chat).

 Upcoming chats